Earthquakes on March 11, 2026

 2026-03-11 2026-03-11 21:38:22 UTC | 2.0ml | 47 km WSW of Salamatof, Alaska 60.500°, -152.150° | 98.7 km | - | - | - | ✓ Reviewed | USGS → |

-At 21:38 UTC on March 11, 2026, a magnitude 2.0 tremor occurred 47 km WSW of Salamatof, Alaska.
-The hypocenter lay at 98.7 km, placing this in the intermediate depth category.
-Geolocation places the event at 60.500°N, -152.150°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+This magnitude 2.0 event was detected 47 km WSW of Salamatof, Alaska on March 11, 2026, with origin time 21:38 UTC.
+The event originated approximately 98.7 km below the surface, classifying it as intermediate depth.
+The epicenter is at 60.500°, -152.150°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.0 event page for the full report, ShakeMap, and citizen-reported intensity data. | ||||||||

 2026-03-11 2026-03-11 21:29:15 UTC | 5.1mb | south of the Kermadec Islands -33.219°, -178.373° | 10.0 km | - | - | - | ✓ Reviewed | USGS → |